david-garcia-garcia/windowscontainers/servercore2022/readme.md

 If you need any of the tasks to run immediately on boot, use the *SBS_CRONRUNONBOOT* environment variable to define a comma separated list of scheduled tasks to run on boot.

-If you want make sure you proper traceability of scheduled task failures, whatever you run in the scheduled task make sure is invoked through the helper script provided in the image:
+If you want to make sure you have proper traceability of scheduled task failures, whatever you run in the scheduled task make sure is invoked through the helper script provided in the image:

 ```xml
 <Exec>